 make sure to ask for a receipt for the application.
-The acknowledgment should indicate the time and date when the application was received, where it was received and who received it.
+The acknowledgment should indicate make sure to ask for a receipt for the application.
+The acknowledgement should inclicate the time and date when the application was received, where it was received and who received it.